 - 5 mint leaves

 - ½ lime, juice of

 - 3 tbsp agave

 - Remove the rind of your watermelon and chop it up roughly.
 Add it with the mint leaves and lime juice to a blender.
 Blend until it is evenly combined.
 If your blender is not big enough, then do this in stages.

 - Strain the juice through a mesh sieve and discard the solids.

 - Pour the juice and agave syrup into an ice cream machine and process it.

 - Transfer into a freezer friendly dish and freeze for another 1-3 hours before serving if you want a scoopable sorbet.

-If you don't have an ice cream machine then you can also pour the fruit juice in a freezer friendly dish and place it as it is in the freezer.
+If you don't have an ice cream machine then you can also pour the fruit juice into a freezer friendly dish and place it as it is in the freezer.
 Set a timer and give it a good stir every 30 minutes until it is frozen.